LOADING ...

 Em f

-With the white smoking behind him
+With the white road smoking him

 Dm g

-And his rapier high
+And his brandished high

 C em